24-blog/childhood-gender-bias/README.md

 > [!TIP]
->This project was originally created by me on [CodePen.](https://codepen.io/24blog/full/qEaEGgK) on February 27, 2026, and was published there under the MIT License.
+>This code was originally created by me on [CodePen.](https://codepen.io/24blog/full/qEaEGgK) on February 27, 2026, and was published there under the MIT License.